 - Decreasing blood volume via increased urine production.

 - Facilitating blood flow through dilation of blood vessels.

 - Decreasing the rate and/or force of heart contractions, thereby decreasing volume

 of blood pumped through arteries.

 - Other drugs block natural chemicals produced by the body to combat low blood pressure.

 How to prevent or reverse high blood pressure

 You don’t have to try everything all at once to make big changes.
 Small but steady

-changes diet and lifestyle changes are also important on your way to improving your
+changes diet and lifestyle changes are also important on your way to

 Get moving every day.
 When it comes to lowering blood